Lane Thomas Player Props: Nationals vs. Astros

 Lane Thomas At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 39th, his on-base percentage ranks 81st, and he is 56th in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks 72nd, and he is 52nd in the league in slugging.

+- In 76.6% of his 64 games this season, Thomas has picked up at least one hit.
+He's also had 17 multi-hit games.

-- Thomas has had at least one RBI in 33.3% of his games this season (21 of 63), with two or more RBI seven times (11.1%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Thomas has had an RBI in 21 games this season (32.8%), including seven multi-RBI outings (10.9%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.